Ministry of Education (Maldives)

-The Ministry Of Education directs the formulation and implementation of education policies.
+The Ministry of Education directs the formulation and implementation of education policies.
 It has control of the development and administration of the Government and Government-aided primary schools, secondary schools, junior colleges, and a centralized institute.
 It also registers private schools.

 It was introduced in 1965 shortly after the Independence of Maldives from the British.
 The Maldivian education system was revolutionized after the introduction of the MOE.

 A survey of Maldives Schools in 1992 showed that the total number of pupils in Maldives was 73,642 and the number of government and private schools were 32,475 and 41,167 respectively.

+History

+It was established in 1932 as the Vazeerul Ma'aarifge Mahukamaa, in 1934 it was changed to the Mahukamatahul Ma'aarif, in 1954 to the Vuzaarathul Ma'aarif, in 1971 to the Ministry of Education, in 1975 to the Department of Education, until 1977 where it was finally changed to the Ministry of Education.